 Some patients seek chiropractic care only when their ache or pain becomes unbearable.
 While this style of “crisis management” is usually more costly and time consuming, chiropractors stand ready to help all patients, regardless of their health goals.
 How long you decide to benefit from chiropractic care is always up to you.

 With some adjustments you may sometimes feel or hear a popping sound from the spinal joints.
 This is simply caused by a gas release from the joint as spinal movement is restored, such as when a wet glass is removed from a table.
-Some Chiropractors use a hand held instrument to adjust the spine.
-Others use pelvic blocks to re-align the body.
-Special techniques are used for adjusting infants and children.
-Whatever the technique, Chiropractors use skill, not force or strength, to conduct a safe, effective adjustment.
+Chiropractors use skill, not force or strength, to conduct a safe, effective adjustment.

-If you’re new to Chiropractic care, you’ll want to know what type of result you can expect.
+If you’re new to chiropractic care, you’ll want to know what type of result you can expect.
 Individual experience varies from person to person, but most people can expect some benefits soon after beginning care and for these to consolidate further as therapy continues.
-Statistically too, research shows that Chiropractic care is more effective and economical and also gives longer lasting results for disorders of the spine than other forms of health care.3 4 5
+Statistically too, research shows that chiropractic care is more effective and economical and also gives longer lasting results for disorders of the spine than other forms of health care.

 Chiropractors are primary healthcare practitioners therefore a referral is not necessary.
-Under the Individual Allied Health Services legislation Medicare will (via GP referral) pay for five chiropractic sessions provided that the condition being managed is chronic ie of more than six month's duration or likely to last more than six months.
+Under the Individual Allied Health Services legislation Medicare will (via GP referral) contribute to five chiropractic sessions provided that the condition being managed is chronic ie of more than six month's duration or likely to last more than six months.